MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-pssoe-out-of-box.md

 ## Registration with Automated Device Enrollment

-There are two authentication methods for PSSO registration, **Secure Enclave** and **Password**.
-It's recommended for your system administrator to have the Mac enrolled using secure enclave.
+There are three authentication methods for PSSO registration, **Secure Enclave**, **Smartcard** and **Password**.
+It's recommended for your system administrator to have the Mac enrolled using secure enclave or smartcard.
 This new password-less feature is supported only by PSSO.
-Choose the method that your company administrator has configured for you.
+Check which authentication method has been set up by your administrator before continuing.

 ### [Secure Enclave](#tab/secure-enclave)